Please wait...

 Commissioner of Excise Directorate

 Sh.
-Kaushik Bhattacharya, IAS
+Raju Mishra, IAS

 Excise Directorate is one of the major revenue earning sources for the Government of West Bengal.
 The estimated receipt as Excise Revenue is Rs.
 1759.78 Crores during fiscal year 2010-2011 as compared to Rs.
 1082.95 Crores it earned in 2008-2009.
 The operations of the Excise Directorate centre around the enforcement of regulations relating to the manufacture, production, possession, distribution, transport, supply, selling and buying of liquor and other intoxicants.
 The Directorate strives to achieve the twin needs of preventing the manufacture, supply and distribution of illicit/counterfeit/spurious liquor and/.or non-duty paid intoxicants and attaining the full realizable revenue potential of the State since prohibition is not a viable option.